FilipSefcik/DDD/README.md

 **DDD** is a C++20 application for **distributed topological reliability analysis** of complex systems.
 It combines **modular decomposition**, **decision diagrams** (via the [TeDDy library](https://github.com/MichalMrena/DecisionDiagrams)), and **distributed computing with MPI**.

-The tool enables evaluation of large Boolean structure functions by splitting them into submodules, distributing the workload across multiple processes, and calculating reliability efficiently.
+The tool enables evaluation of large structure functions by splitting them into submodules, distributing the workload across multiple processes, and calculating reliability efficiently.

 ---

 ## Features

-- Representation of Boolean structure functions using **Binary Decision Diagrams (BDDs)**
+- Representation of Boolean and multivalued structure functions using **Decision Diagrams (DDs)**
 - **Modular decomposition** for efficient computation
 - **Distributed computation** with Open MPI
 - Support for **configuration files** to define modules and dependencies